GDPR and FullStory

 As a FullStory customer, FullStory is a processor of data that you send to us about your users.
-To understand how FullStory operates with respect to the data you send it, a helpful metaphor is to think of FullStory as a provider of safe deposit boxes.
+To understand how FullStory session replay operates with respect to the data you send it, a helpful metaphor is to think of FullStory as a provider of safe deposit boxes.

 When you use FullStory on your site, you are sending data about your users (which may or may not be personal data) into your FullStory account, which is like your very own safe deposit box.